yyyyyyyan/rockstar-py/README.rst

 Installing
 ~~~~~~~~~~

-The fastest way is installing using pip:
+The easiest way is installing using pip:

 ::